 2012 - 60 Years of Kolkata Mint | Commemorative Coin

-The 1st commemorative coin for the year 2012 was released to mark the celebration of 60 years or Diamond Jubilee of India Government Mint, Kolkata.
+The first commemorative coin of 2012 was released to mark the celebration of 60 years of India Government Mint, Kolkata.

 Release Function: